Partner + Small Business

 5 Cs of credit business owners should know

-Second, we understand that for small businesses, time is money.
-That’s why we work to make our process as fast and straightforward as possible.
+Second: we understand that for small businesses, time is money.
+That’s why we work to make our application process as fast and straightforward as possible.
 You can apply online in under 10 minutes, and get funded in under a week!

 For small business owner Jimmy Standley (Sole Bicycle Co.), our timing and responsiveness made a huge difference in his ability to be ready for busy season: “One bank kept us dangling for three months before pulling out.
 With Funding Circle, we got funding within seven days.
 It was so fair and easy.”

 So what traits do we look for in your loan application?
 Our credit and underwriting team is guided by the 5 Cs of Credit: Collateral, Capital, Capacity, Conditions and Character.

 Collateral refers to any property or asset that a lender might ask of you to secure a loan.

 In case of default, the lender can seize your collateral to make up for its losses.
 At Funding Circle, your business loan is secured by both your business and a personal guarantee by the owner of the business—that’s you!

 A personal guarantee is a document that states that you will be liable if your business is unable to meet its debt obligation.
 Because we’re a cash flow lender, we look at the viability of your business first—and your assets second.